 Add some lemon juice for freshness.
 Take the paste out of the kitchen machine onto cling film and store in the fridge for at least an hour.

-Leave the butter aside and mix the ingredients to flexible dough for 8 minutes then add the butter in small increments.
+Leave the butter aside and mix the ingredients into a flexible dough for 8 minutes then add the butter in small increments.

 Now let it proof for an hour so it can double in size.
 Roll into a square and add ¾ of the raisins and chopped pecan nuts.